 How it works

 Our online writing courses are designed to help you develop your ideas, boost your creativity and take a professional approach to your writing.
+They are not MOOCs or video lectures; the focus is on practical learning in small groups guided by an expert tutor.

 Taking a professional approach